Immunoassays: A Guide

-Radioimmunoassay (RIA) uses radioactive isotopes to label the antibody-antigen complex.
+Radioimmunoassay (RIA) uses radioactive isotopes, often isotopes of iodine attached to tyrosine, to label the antibody-antigen complex.
 By measuring the radioactivity, one can determine the quantities of the antibody-antigen compound.
 While once popular, RIA has become less common due to complications that come from working with radioactive substances.

 Chemiluminescence immunoassay (CLIA) combines chemiluminescence with immunochemical reactions.
+CLIAs use enzymes that catalyze chemical reactions that emit photons.
 Light emission, or luminescence, is measured to yield data on analyte quantities.

 What are the applications of immunoassays?